elixir-europe/rdmkit/pages/contribute/page_metadata.md

 ### More information

-* `training`: Register your material directly in TeSS (ELIXIR's Training eSupport System).
-This ensures maximum visibility and long-term findability.
-If your material is not yet registered in TeSS, you can list it manually in the section below using the format url:name.
+* `training`: List here training material relevant to the page.

-  For referencing training from a local or national organisation please use this format:
+  For referencing training from a local or national organisation, please use this format:

   Templates: